Pursuing Change and Growth: My Pilgrimage to Solsbury Hill

 I worked in I.T. for 25 years.
 After earning a Ph.D. in Chemistry but not finding suitable employment, it was my second choice career.
 I never enjoyed the work, but I was good at it, and it paid the bills that come along with a family.
 Later in my career, when my kids were grown and out of the house, the pressure to earn money waned.
 My only source of meaning, an extrinsic one at that, evaporated.
 I woke up every day and tried to take on my work day, but I was like a balloon with all the air let out.
 I had nothing left to give.
 I needed a change.

 After a particularly hopeless and frustrating day at work, I finally sought out and began working with a therapist.
-I learned that depression, which I suffer from, and which runs in my family, contributes to the hopelessness that made me believe I had no other options for my future.
+I learned that depression (specifically dysthymia, a chronic, persistent, low-level version) which runs in my family, contributes to the hopelessness that made me believe I had no other options for my future.
 We also talked about uncertainty, and the need to accept it if I was going to get out of the trap that I was in.
 I struggled to let go of my old life.

 Why not leave?
 Find a new job.
 Do something different with your life.
 It sounds simple and reasonable now.
 Unfortunately, it is like telling a person who suffers from depression to “snap out of it”.
 After spending so many years in the container of my work life, I could see no other possibility for myself.
 My therapist asked me what I thought would happen if I quit my job.
 My honest answer was that I thought I would be financially ruined and would end up homeless.
 My view of the future was a long dark tunnel with impervious walls that blocked out any view of something different.
 There could only be work.
 There was no other option.